David McCalden: Emigration to US and Holocaust Revisionism

 McCalden emigrated to the United States and arrived in California in 1978.
-After meeting neo-nazi and Holocaust denier Willis Carto, the two men founded the Institute for Historical Review, of which McCalden was appointed Director and Editor-in-Chief (although he generally operated under the name Lewis Brandon in these roles).
+After meeting neo-Nazi and Holocaust denier Willis Carto, the two men founded the Institute for Historical Review, of which McCalden was appointed Director and Editor-in-Chief (although he generally operated under the name Lewis Brandon in these roles).
 McCalden soon garnered a reputation as an advocate of Holocaust denial and became the leading organizational figure within the IHR.

 In 1980, acting as "Lewis Brandon" and on behalf of the IHR, McCalden offered a $50,000 reward for proof that Jews were gassed to death in the Auschwitz Concentration Camp.
 After McCalden declined an acceptance by Auschwitz survivor Mel Mermelstein, a lawsuit was filed by public interest attorney William John Cox.
 In October 1981, a Los Angeles County Superior Court judge ruled that "this court does take judicial notice of the fact that Jews were gassed to death at Auschwitz Concentration Camp in Poland during the summer of 1944."
 The judge went on to say, "It is simply a fact."
 McCalden and Carto had a falling out over the case, and in 1981 McCalden left the IHR.

-McCalden set up his own group Truth Missions.
-Under this imprint he published journals such as Revisionist Reprints, Holocaust News and David McCalden's Revisionist Newsletter and books including The Amazing, Rapidly Shrinking "Holocaust" (1988).

 Death

 On 15 October 1990, at the age of 39, McCalden died in El Segundo, California, from complications due to viral pneumonia caused by AIDS.
 He had been suffering from AIDS since November 1988.
-He was survived by his second wife, Viviana, and their daughter.